“Mary Magdalene” by Frederick Sandys

 This Pre-Raphaelite 1858-1860 painting by Frederick Sandys is the only figure from the Bible that Sandys ever painted.
 Like the other Pre-Raphaelite painters, Frederick Sandys gave Magdalene a powerful and sensual look.

-Mary Magdalene was a Jewish woman who traveled with Jesus as one of his early and closest followers and was a witness to his crucifixion and burial.
+Mary Magdalene was a Jewish woman who traveled with Jesus as one of his early and closest followers and witnessed his crucifixion and burial.
 She was the first to witness the resurrection of Jesus.

-Mary Magdalene is mentioned by name 12 times in the canonical gospels, more than most of the apostles, and more than any other non-family woman in the Gospels.
+Mary Magdalene is mentioned by name 12 times in the canonical gospels, more than most apostles, and more than any other non-family woman in the Gospels.

-Mary’s epithet Magdalene cames from the town of Magdala, a fishing town on the shore of the Sea of Galilee.
+Mary’s epithet Magdalene came from the town of Magdala, a fishing town on the shore of the Sea of Galilee.

-Mary Magdalene as one of the women who traveled with Jesus and helped support his ministry “out of their resources,” indicating that she was probably relatively wealthy.
+Mary Magdalene was one of the women who traveled with Jesus and helped support his ministry “out of their resources,” indicating that she was probably relatively wealthy.

 Mary Magdalene is a central figure in later Gnostic Christian writings, including the Gospel of Mary, which many scholars attribute to Mary Magdalene.